jlooper/msft-learn-apis/module-design-template.md

 # Title

-*Explore the Earth with RESTful APIs *
+*Explore The Art World with RESTful APIs*

 ## Role(s)